Abdominal surface of the diaphragm

 - Identify the nerves and vessels travelling along the abdominal surface of the diaphragm and name the neurovascular supply of the diaphragm.

-The diaphragm is the largest and most important muscle for respiration and forms the border between the thoracic and abdominal cavity.
+The diaphragm is the largest and most important muscle for respiration and forms the roof of the abdominal cavity.
 It is a musculotendinous structure composed of skeletal muscle and a centrally located aponeurosis, known as the central tendon of the diaphragm.
 Several openings, also called apertures, allow for the passage of structures across the diaphragm: the aortic hiatus, esophageal hiatus and caval foramen.

 Two main arteries branch off the abdominal aorta and travel along the abdominal surface of the diaphragm, providing its arterial blood supply: the left and right inferior phrenic arteries.
 Another branch arising from the abdominal aorta is the celiac trunk, which in turn gives rise to three arteries that travel directly beneath the abdominal surface of the diaphragm: the common hepatic, left gastric and splenic arteries.